 Planning to go from San Diego to Las Vegas?
 Don’t be discouraged by the long distance between the two cities!

-To do away with the hassle or boredom of driving the lengthy highway, you can take the bus coming from San Diego.
+To avoid the hassle or boredom of driving the lengthy highway, you can take the bus coming from San Diego.

 A more complicated way to go is to travel by train.
 At the end of the day, though, what’s important is that you arrive at your destination.